-- Insomnia or sleep disorder
+- Insomnia or sleep disorder.

 Choosing a Recovery Center

-When a patient chooses an inpatient recovery center, a team of trained detox professionals is readily available to provide symptom relief during the withdrawal process.
+When a person chooses an inpatient recovery center, a team of trained detox professionals is readily available to provide symptom relief during the withdrawal process.
 Choosing a quality inpatient recovery center ensures that you or your loved one will receive compassionate and expert care.
-If there are concerns about continuing work during a stay at an inpatient recovery center, multiple programs are available for patients who need to stay in communication with their office.
+If there are concerns about continuing work during a stay at an inpatient recovery center, multiple programs are available for those who need to stay in communication with their office.

-Call us at 1-888-249-7292 for further assistance as you search for the right inpatient antidepressant recovery center.
+Call us at 1-888-319-2606 for further assistance as you search for the right inpatient antidepressant recovery center.
 Our addiction recovery hotlines are always available even if you are just looking for someone to talk to about antidepressant addiction and the best way to ensure a full recovery.